lluis90badia/projects/data_analyst_projects/salary_survey_excel_powerbi/README.md

 ### 3. Data Preparation & Visualisation in Power BI:

-- Data Import and Preparation: Refined the sheets in Power Query by removing unnecessary columns and adjusting data types to enable chart creation.
+- Data Import and Preparation:<br>Refined the sheets in Power Query by removing unnecessary columns and adjusting data types to enable chart creation.
 After that, Imported the Excel file containing the segregated sheets to build a data model based on respondent IDs.
 - Measure Creation:<br>
 &emsp;- Developed measures to calculate:<br>
 &emsp;&emsp;1.
 Percentages of total respondents for dimensions such as Gender and Race (formulas available in the [TXT file]() attached).<br>